-- As long as the address is similar, you can utilise the ownership of shared residential property paperwork or lease agreements bearing both spouses’ names.
+- As long as the address is similar, you can utilize the ownership of shared residential property paperwork or lease agreements bearing both spouses’ names.

-- These documents can be used if the partners have relevant insurance policies, driver’s licences, or other personal identification documents that reflect the joint residency.
+- These documents can be used if the partners have relevant insurance policies, driver’s licenses, or other personal identification documents that reflect the joint residency.

 When should someone apply for a work permit?

 Before or after arriving in Canada, your spouse/partner can apply for a work permit.
 You generally have work permitshttps://www.dal.ca/campus_life/international-centre/immigration-info/family_members/spouse-work-permit.html for the same period as study permits.
 A job offer is not much required for your spouse/partner to apply for a spousal open work permit to work in Canada.

 In some situations, Canadian visa offices that exist in other countries will handle all the aspects of work permit applications for spouses and partners to gain Canadian work experience at the same time as study permit applications.
 One must include the additional cost of a work permit and complete the given application for your spouse/partner, which you may have on the consulate’s website.

 You may be eligible for a spousal open work permit if your spouse is actively involved in any work or is studying in Canada.
 Or in case you have applied to be sponsored for gaining permanent residency in Canada by your husband or partner.